EggAllocationService/GLEngine/README.md

 allowing for framerate-independent movement.
 The world is made of Actors, which are objects orchestrating Components, which are what is actually rendered.
 Special kinds of Actors called Pawns can be Possessed by the user, allowing them to control the pawn in some way.
 Memory is tracked via shared pointers, and ownership flows downwards so when an Actor is destroyed it and its subobjects are immediately freed.
 Weak pointers are used at higher levels to avoid segfaults.

-The engine supports window reshapes out of the box, and abstracts almost all GLUT functionality to allow for a more cohesive experience.
-Also included is a robust 2D UI rendering system (from assignment 1) and an onscreen console, allowing for debugging commands to be executed.
+The engine supports window reshapes out of the box, and abstracts almost all GLFW functionality to allow for a more cohesive experience.
 A simplified input system allows binding C++ lambdas to keys, and optionally handling relative mouse input.

 ### 3D
 The rendering engine exposes the following 3d primitives, which are used in the assignment implementations: